zksync-sdk/zksync2-go/README.md

 [![X (formerly Twitter) Follow](https://badgen.net/badge/twitter/@zksyncDevs/1DA1F2?icon&label)](https://x.com/zksyncDevs)

 [![ZKsync Era Logo](logo.svg)](https://zksync.io/)

-> [!WARNING]
-> Development of this SDK has been put on the community support.
-There is no active development of the repository, but the pull requests will be reviewed and merged.

 In order to provide easy access to all the features of ZKsync Era, the `zksync2-go` Golang SDK was created, which is made in a way that has an interface very similar to those of [geth](https://geth.ethereum.org/).
 In